-Learn to use two part silicone mold putty to make simple flexible molds to cast parts for dollhouse and model scale miniatures.
-Two part silicone putty allows casting of a variety of materials, from polymer clay, gesso and plaster to resin and metals.
+Two-part silicone mold putty can be used to make simple flexible molds to cast parts for dollhouse and model scale miniatures.
+Two-part silicone putty allows casting of a variety of materials, from polymer clay, gesso, and plaster to resin and metals.
 Silicone putty molds withstand reasonable heat.
 There are food safe forms available if you want to turn your miniature fido into special chocolates using silicone molds!

 01 of 08

 Two-part silicone mold putty is the fastest way to make detailed casting molds of miniature parts.
 It is often used for repeating items made from polymer clay or various casting metals.
 Molds made from the putty will last for many years and take only a few minutes to make.
 Easy and safe to use it is available with a variety of setting times and heat tolerances.
 Molds for food products can be made from food-safe forms of the putty.